Sun Exposure

 - Hoel D, Berwick M, de Gruijl FR, Holick MF.
 The risks and benefits of sun exposure 2016.
 Dermato-Endocrinology 2016.[35]

-- Lindqvist PG et al. Avoidance of sun exposure as a risk factor for major causes of death: a competing risk analysis of the Melanoma in Southern Sweden cohort.
-J Intern Med 2016.
+- Lindqvist PG et al. Avoidance of sun exposure is a risk factor for all-cause mortality: results from the MISS cohort.
+J Intern Med 2014;276:77–86 (primary result); competing-risk follow-up J Intern Med 2016.[36]

-- Weller RB, Wang Y, He J et al. Does incident solar ultraviolet radiation lower blood pressure?
-J Am Heart Assoc 2020.
+- Weller RB et al. Does incident solar ultraviolet radiation lower blood pressure?
+J Am Heart Assoc 2020.[42]

-- Slominski AT et al. Photo-neuro-immuno-endocrinology: how the ultraviolet radiation acts on the skin–brain axis.
-PNAS 2024.
+- Slominski AT et al. Photo-neuro-immuno-endocrinology — how UV radiation acts on the skin–brain axis.
+PNAS 2024.[43]

 - Fell GL, Robinson KC, Mao J, Woolf CJ, Fisher DE.
 Skin β-endorphin mediates addiction to UV light.
 Cell 2014.[44]

-- Balancing the risks and benefits of sun exposure: a revised Australian and New Zealand position statement, 2024.
+- Balancing the risks and benefits of sun exposure — revised Australian / New Zealand position statement.
+2024.[46]